 - 230 (120) VAC power system

 The solar roof array keeps the batteries fully charged and provides additional energy for the boat’s electric drive system.
-No-cost and emission-free sailing is possible at low speed where the amount of energy harvested from the sun and the system’s energy consumption are equal, making the Greenline Hybrid a solar sailboat.
+No-cost and emission-free sailing is possible at low speed where the amount of energy harvested from the sun and the system’s energy consumption are equal, making the Greenline Yachts a solar sailboat.

 6 standard photovoltaic solar panels with forced air cooling deliver up to 1.4 kW of electric power in daylight conditions.

 As the solar cells are protected against hail by a 3.2 mm glass shield and are easy to access for cleaning, your solar power station requires only a minimum of maintenance.
 It is capable of supplying constant power to on-board consumers like the refrigerator and TVs and can recharge the batteries to 100% when exposed to a full day of sunlight.

 Just like your mobile phone or laptop computer, the Greenline Yachts uses the best lithium battery technology available: a 11,5 kWh on Greenline 33, 23 kWh on Greenline 40 and 46 kWh on Greenline 46 (battery pack with a permissible discharge of 100%).

 Rated at thousands of charge cycles, these batteries outperform lead battery types by a factor of five to six.
 Very powerful, light-weight (7 times lighter, 1/3 of normal battery size) and maintenance-free, these batteries are the best choice for your hybrid boat.

 - low maintenance

 - ease of use